lanimall/sagdevops-dbcreator-docker/README.md

 docker push registry.docker.tests:5000/softwareag_dbs/bpms-oracle:10.1
 ```

-Then, you could simply use a simpler docker file as the one shown in  ./docker-compose-db-simple.yml,
+Then, you could simply use a simpler docker file (like the one shown in [docker-compose-db-simple.yml](./docker-compose-db-simple.yml),
-and create SAG DBs without setup phases by executing:
+and create bare SAG DBs without the setup phases by executing:

 For BPMS (IS/BPMS/MWS):